German-Russian relations lauded at bilateral Petersburg Dialogue | DW | 18.07.2019

 "No one wants to see escalation in the region," said Maas.

-Lavrov called the nuclear deal a "breakthrough" for the region, and accused the US of violating international law by dropping out.
+Lavrov called the nuclear deal a "breakthrough" for the region, and accused the US of violating international law by dropping out, but urged Germany and the EU to take a "more principled" stance on the issue.

-Russia's "European partners" should have taken a more principled stance on the issue, Lavrov remarked.

 "All of the participants need to be involved in the process of helping implement and maintain the plan of action," said Lavrov.